benchhub/benchhub/_example/mergesort/go/README.md

 ## Test

 - test expects the input got sorted in place ... which is a bit strange for merge sort

+## Implementations

+- `mergeOnlySort` creates tiny slices on the fly and creates a fresh new copy and copy back to source